CT Scan of the Pancreas

 CT scans are also useful in diagnosing cancer of the pancreas and pancreatitis.
 Your

-healthcare provider may have other reasons to recommend a CT scan of the pancreas.
+healthcare provider may have other reasons to advise a CT scan of the pancreas.

 What are the risks of a CT scan of the pancreas?